Review: Beethoven Piano Sonatas; David Korevaar; Prospero 111 [2CD], American Record Guide, September/October 2025

 Beethoven Cycle Recording featuring David Korevaar (Prospero Classics)

-In March 2025, Prospero Classics is releasing a 2 CD set, Heroic to Hammerklavier, featuring Beethoven’s Sonatas Op.
+In March 2025, Prospero Classics released a 2 CD set, Heroic to Hammerklavier, featuring Beethoven’s Sonatas Op.
 53 (Waldstein), 54, 57 (Appassionata), 101, and 106 (Hammerklavier) performed by David Korevaar.
 The 2 CD set will be followed by a series of online-only releases of the rest of Beethoven’s piano sonatas throughout 2025.

 Listen now: